monika200/AWS/AWS-CLOUD-SERVICES.md

 For more information on S3 refer below link [s3][https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html]

-# RDS-Amazon RDS is a service which provides database connectivity through the Internet.
-RDS makes it very simple and easy to set-up
+# RDS
-a relational database in the cloud.
+Amazon RDS is a service which provides database connectivity through the Internet.
+RDS makes it very simple and easy to set-up a relational database in the cloud.
 RDS is a fully managed RDBMS service.
 For more information on RDS refer below link [RDS][https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html]